Resetting, Checking Out & Reverting

 git reset to alter the staged snapshot and/or the working directory by passing it one of the following flags:

 --soft– The staged snapshot and working directory are not altered in any way.

 --mixed– The staged snapshot is updated to match the specified commit, but the working directory is not affected.
 This is the default option.

 --hard– The staged snapshot and the working directory are both updated to match the specified commit.

 It’s easier to think of these modes as defining the scope of a

-git checkout.
-When passed a branch name, it lets you switch between branches.
+git checkout command is used to update the state of the repository to a specific point in the projects history.
+When passed with a branch name, it lets you switch between branches.

 git checkout hotfix